 Yes!
 ACP has compiled extensive resources that you use to help your patients.
 In addition, brochures explaining the marketplaces and other key parts of the law are available from www.healthcare.gov.
 See all of the resources for you and your patients that are available through ACP.

 First off, starting in the 2019 plan year there is no penalty for failing to enroll in health insurance coverage.
 However, having comprehensive coverage is incredibly important and is associated with reduced mortality.
 After a somewhat rough start, the healthcare.gov website is much more functional and reports of problems have decreased.
 The website now features new shopping tools to help consumers find plans that reflect their level of health care usage, a simplified re-enrollment process, a provider director and formulary search tool, and more resources designed to educate shoppers about health insurance and how to use it.

 The healthcare.gov website is not the only way to apply for coverage.
-There are still four ways that consumers can sign up for health insurance:
+There are other ways that consumers can sign up for health insurance:

 Visit this page for more details on how to apply.